Marriage Transformation (1 Peter 3:1-7)

 When they hurled their insults at him, he did not retaliate; when he suffered, he made no threats.
 Instead, he entrusted himself to him who judges justly.
 "He himself bore our sins" in his body on the cross, so that we might die to sins and live for righteousness; "by his wounds you have been healed."
 For "you were like sheep going astray," but now you have returned to the Shepherd and Overseer of your souls.
 (1 Peter 2:21-25)

 Why submit?
 Not because you are inferior in any way.
 Not because you're a woman.
-Submit because that is what Jesus did for our sakes.
-The one to whom all people should have bowed willingly lay aside all of his rights and allowed himself to be mistreated for our sakes.
+Submit because that is what Jesus did for our sake.
+The one to whom all people should have bowed willingly lay aside all of his rights and allowed himself to be mistreated for our sake.
 And we who are privileged beyond belief can willingly lay aside our rights and our privileges for his sake.
 We are called to imitate Christ in willing subjection to service.
 The call to submit isn't based on sexism; it's based on imitating what Jesus did when he lay aside his rights for our sake.
 The call for a wife's submission is part of a larger call for submission from all Christians in different ways, as we'll see in a moment.

 We need to be really careful here that we understand what submission is.
 Some have taken this idea of submission and twisted it to teach that women have to put up with any behavior.
 There is nothing in this passage that sanctions abuse or suggests that women should subject themselves to that kind of treatment.
 If abuse is taking place in marriage, submission does not mean that you put up with the abuse.
 You don't.
 It's entirely appropriate to get help and to take steps to put an end to the abuse.